tmorcosporras/tmorcosporras/README.md

 ### Introduction
 I'm Tomás, a 20-year-old computer science student and aspiring developer from Córdoba, Argentina.
 As of writing this, I'm learning Haskell, C and Python.
-I work from an Ubuntu PC.
+I work on an Ubuntu PC.

 ### Likes
 I love talking about linguistics, science, politics, math, psychology, philosophy and really anything, I seek every opportunity to learn new stuff!